SolidKalium/kornblume/scripts/drop_rates/README.md

 - 必要的记录 -> Bountiful Harvest (stage name)

 ## Data fields: Drop Rates
-We use the **误差** tab.
+We use the **Episode_rate** tab.
 Drop rate data is available on multiple different pages.
-But this one lists all resources for all stages and includes data about certainties.
+But this is one that lists all resources for all stages.

 - Level name
   - Example: `1-1故事Ver1.0`.
 Meaning: chapter 1, stage 1, story difficulty, version 1.0